Our Therapy Groups are a fun and supportive way for children to develop specific skills that they may be struggling with in their natural development.

 Help your child feel confident and prepared for primary school with our group School Readiness program!

-Through fun activities facilitated by a professional Child Psychologist and Occupational Therapist, your child will strengthen their:
+Through fun activities facilitated by a professional Speech Pathologist and Occupational Therapist, your child will strengthen their skills in:

 Strengthen your child’s fine motor skills through fun activities!